 For example, an attacker would be able to sniff keystrokes by performing a downgrade attack on RDP in the core network.
 With regard to VNC, an unencrypted VNC with a connection password can be brute-forced and keystrokes can still be logged.

 In the steel mill, the attacker in this scenario would be able to obtain access through the VNC.
 This opens many different options for them, with their next steps determined by their motivations.
 For example, they can choose to intercept the PLC directly or install ransomware.

 These are just examples taken from several common attack scenarios that we were able to test on our campus network.
 Our research paper gives a more technical description of more attack scenarios, including the three described previously.
 The paper also discusses cellular-specific attack scenarios, which can only be delivered via a cellular network.
 The cellular-specific attack scenarios are a good starting point for narrowing the knowledge gap between the fields of IT, OT, and telecommunications technology.

 In two or three years, 4G/5G campus networks will be deployed in more industrial systems.
 4G campus network owners will also transition to 5G in the near future.
-In order to maintain a competitive edge, therefore, organisations must evolve — and that entails gearing up for 5G.
+In order to maintain a competitive edge, therefore, organizations must evolve — and that entails gearing up for 5G.